mdavidson9/docs.balsamiq.com/content/editor/b3/overview.md

 You can move between mockups or assets using your keyboard via CTRL+Tab or by clicking on one in the navigator and using the up and down arrow keys.

 Mockups can be reordered by dragging them up and down in the navigator panel.
-This can be useful when [exporting to PDF](/desktop/exporting/#exporting-to-pdf), for example.
+This can be useful when [exporting to PDF](/editor/b3/exporting/#exporting-to-pdf), for example.
 The order of your mockups will be remembered when you close and reopen your project, even if opened on a different computer.

 ### Using Mockup Hierarchy

-Mockups 3 for Desktop also offers a hierarchical structure to better organize your mockups.
+Mockups 3 for editor/b3 also offers a hierarchical structure to better organize your mockups.

 To use it, select the mockup you wish to be the child and press the Tab key.
 The child mockup will be placed in a tree hierarchy below the mockup above it.